Part 517 - Special Contracting Methods

 (1) Policy.
 When establishing interagency agreements, contracting activities must obligate funds in a reasonable time.

 (2) Definition.
-A reasonable time is considered to be 90 calendar days unless otherwise established in the interagency agreement.
+A reasonable time is considered to be 90 calendar days unless otherwise established in the interagency agreement or other policy.
 Contracting activities must examine with particular care if the 90 calendar day acquisition lead time can be achieved by:

-(i) using an existing contract or task/delivery order which can be awarded or modified expeditiously to meet the customer/funding agency’s requirement; and
+(i) using an existing contract or task/delivery order which can be awarded or modified expeditiously to meet the requesting agency’s requirement; and

-(ii) validating that the customer-specific fiscal policy attached to the funds (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18) does not have any applicable restrictions which would prevent the use of 90 calendar days as a "reasonable time".
+(ii) validating that the requesting agency-specific fiscal policy attached to the funds (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18) does not have any applicable restrictions which would prevent the use of 90 calendar days as a "reasonable time".

 (3) Criteria for establishing “reasonable time”.
-For IAs in which the contracting activity has determined the “reasonable time” to be in excess of 90 calendar days, the contracting officers must:
+For interagency acquisitions in which the contracting activity has determined the “reasonable time” to be in excess of 90 calendar days, the contracting officers must:

-(i) ensure that the “reasonable time” is mutually agreed upon and documented between the customer/funding agency and the GSA contracting activity at the time funds' are accepted (e.g., in the case of a DoD customer, signing DD Form 448-2, "Acceptance of MIPR"; for RWAs, date specified on GSA Form 2957, box 30B);
+(i) ensure that the “reasonable time” is mutually agreed upon and documented between the requesting agency and the GSA contracting activity at the time funds' are accepted (e.g. date specified on GSA Form 2957);

-(ii) ensure that the customer-specific fiscal policy restrictions are adhered to (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18); and
+(ii) ensure that the requesting agency-specific fiscal policy restrictions are adhered to (e.g., DoD 7000.14-R Financial Management Regulation Volume 11A Chapter 18); and

 (iii) document the rationale for establishing a “reasonable time” which is in excess of 90 calendar days.

 (d) Periodic Reviews.
-Contracting officers must review all IA obligations for goods or services that have been ordered but not yet received (undelivered orders/unfilled customer orders) at fiscal year-end.
-Generally speaking, if the IA is for goods or services that were not delivered within the funds period of availability, the funds must be deobligated and current funds used, unless the goods could not be delivered because of delivery, production or manufacturing lead time, or unforeseen delays that are out of the control and not previously contemplated by the contracting parties at the time of contracting.
+Contracting officers must review all interagency acquisition obligations for goods or services that have been ordered but not yet received (undelivered orders/unfilled customer orders) at fiscal year-end.
+Generally speaking, if the interagency acquisition is for goods or services that were not delivered within the funds period of availability, the funds must be deobligated and current funds used, unless the goods could not be delivered because of delivery, production or manufacturing lead time, or unforeseen delays that are out of the control and not previously contemplated by the contracting parties at the time of contracting.

-(2) Higher dollar authority.
-When the customer agency’s policy is less restrictive than GSA’s policy, the contracting officer has discretion on which policy to follow.
-However, the contracting officer must consult with Service-level acquisition management (e.g., FAS OPC, PBS OAM) and OGC if following the Page 6 of 6 less restrictive policy to ensure GSA has adequate controls in place and has the authority to utilize the less restrictive policy.
+(2) When the requesting agency’s policy is less restrictive than GSA’s policy (e.g., higher dollar authority, streamlined procedures) and the interagency agreement does not identify which policy to follow, the contracting officer has discretion on which policy to follow.
+However, the contracting officer must consult with Service-level acquisition management (e.g., FAS OPC, PBS OAM) and OGC if following the less restrictive policy to ensure GSA has adequate controls in place and has the authority to utilize the less restrictive policy.

 517.502-70 Information Technology Procurements.